-To perform a bulk delete, if necessary, perform a search or an advanced search to narrow your resources to only those you would like to delete, then select the checkboxes for the resources to delete, then select the Delete button to remove those resources, or Cancel to return to the Resource list page.
+To perform a bulk delete, if necessary, perform a basic or advanced search to narrow your resources to only those you would like to delete, then select the Bulk Delete button at the bottom of the page.
+Select the Delete button to remove those resources, or Cancel to return to the Resource list page.